lzilioli/shared-grunt-config/README.md

 #### test

 This will run the JavaScript test suite for your repo.
 In order start testing your code, simply create a `tests/` directory.
 Any JavaScript file within that directory that matches the naming pattern `*-tests.js` will be invoked by the test runner when this task runs.

+The `test` task will also generate coverage information using istanbul to a directory named `coverage.ignore`.

+To skip generating the coverage, run `grunt test --no-cover`

 *shell:test*